Luke02su/AppAndroidLogin-RegisterModel/README.md

 ---

 ## Project 🎯
-This Android app provides a **User Registration and Login system** using **Firebase Authentication (Email/Password)**.
+This Android app provides a **Login & Register Model App** using **Firebase Authentication (Email/Password)**.
 It includes Login Screen, Register Screen, and Home Dashboard.
 The app is designed with a **modern, responsive UI**, interactive clickable links, custom drawables, and reusable components.
 Perfect for learning authentication flows and Android UI best practices.

 ---